hoverdoge/RedditNoRickrollBot/README.md

-# RedditNoRickrollBot
-This bot, coded in python, combs reddit for comments with rick rolls or jebaits.
-When one is detected, the bot comments the link.
+combs reddit for new comments with rick rolls or jebaits.
+When one is detected, the bot notifies other users.